-services.
+According to Article 5a paragraph 6 of the TSM Regulation as amended by Regulation (EU) 2018/1971, NRAs shall monitor the price developments of regulated intra-EU communications services.
 For this purpose, BEREC provides a template to contribute to a harmonised data collection in the EU/EEA.
-NRAs are therefore collecting data from both fixed and mobile operators once a year and will submit the data to BEREC.
+NRAs are therefore collecting data from both fixed and mobile operators on a yearly basis and will submit the data to BEREC.

-For 2020 BEREC is planning to publish the 1st Benchmark Report (including data from 2019) on the findings of the data collection.

-Based on the data collected by NRAs on intra-EU communication services, BEREC will draft and publish a Benchmark Report once a year
+- In 2020 BEREC is planning to publish the 1st Benchmark Report (including data from 2019) on the findings of the data collection. - Based on the data collected by NRAs on intra-EU communications services, BEREC will draft and publish a Benchmark Report once a year.

-Deliverable: 1st Intra-EU communications benchmark report
+1st Intra-EU communications benchmark report